Atelier Totori: The Adventurer of Arland: Reception

 The game sold a total of 53,871 copies during its first week on sale in Japan and was the third best-selling game of the week, an increase of 10,000 copies from the first week sales of Atelier Rorona.
 The game has sold a total of 144,261 copies in Japan.

 Reviews have been generally favorable; the game currently has an average score of 74 out of 100 on Metacritic.

-PSX Extreme rated it 8.7/10, stating that "after five hours of play with Gust’s new effort, I realized this all clicked.
-After ten hours, it not only clicked, it was becoming addictive.
-Turn-based combat is not dead, and despite my aversion to anime, this is a beautiful, pleasing production."
 RPGamer rated it a 4.5/5, complimenting its story in that "Atelier Totori is not an epic RPG like many other games in the genre try to be, but its allure allows it to stand tall as a bittersweet and emotionally charged experience that may require gamers to pull out the tissue box."

-IGN gave the game a 7.5/10, praising the graphics and gameplay, but said that, while the core story is good, "the writing is mostly groan-worthy and the voice acting rarely does anything to save it either."
+IGN gave the game a 7.5/10, praising the graphics and gameplay, but saying that while the core story is good, "the writing is mostly groan-worthy and the voice acting rarely does anything to save it either."

 Famitsu gave the PS Vita version a review score of 29/40.